Online Voting Security

 Security Governance

+Security is not only a matter of technology.
 Voteer applies strict governance and operational procedures to ensure that every ballot is managed securely throughout the entire voting lifecycle.

 Risk Management

 Voteer continuously evaluates potential risks that could affect the integrity of the voting process.
-Security policies and procedures are regularly reviewed to maintain a high level of protection for election data and system operations.
+Security policies and procedures are regularly reviewed to maintain a high level of protection for ballot data and system operations.

 Incident Management